Cuisine of Quebec: Regional foods

 Some regions of Québec are known for specific foods or products.
 Montréal is known for having created Montréal-style smoked meat, Montréal-style bagels, Montréal hot dogs (also called "steamies"), and Montréal melons.
 The Saguenay-Lac-Saint-Jean region is the birthplace of the tourtière du Lac-Saint-Jean, soupe aux gourganes and Saguenay Dry.

-Maritime Quebec is known for its fish and seafood, and is a region where cipaille is often consumed during the holidays.
-Galvaude poutine (a poutine with peas and turkey) and Matane shrimp originate from Maritime Québec.
-Pot-en-pot des îles de la Madeleine is a well-known dish of the Magdellan Islands.
+Maritime Quebec, known for its fish and seafood, is a region where cipaille is consumed during the holidays.
+Pot-en-pot des îles de la Madeleine is a dish of the Magdellan Islands.

 Some municipalities are associated with high-quality meat, such as duck from lake Brome or Charlevoix lamb.

 Strains and breeds

 Strains

-Over the centuries, varieties of fruits and vegetables were created in Québec.
-The need to cultivate Québec's strains has evaporated in recent times, causing most varieties to become lost.
-Here are some strains that have been saved or rediscovered:
+Over the centuries, new strains of fruits and vegetables were created in Québec.
+Then, in the 1900s, people moved away from a farming lifestyle.
+As a result, most of these have been lost.
+Here are some that have been preserved or rediscovered: